Glendale, Kentucky: Education

 Glendale once had a college known as Lynnland.
 In 1867 a charter was issued under the name of Lynnland Female Institute.
 The school opened in September of the same year under the guidance of a Baptist preacher, Rev. Colson.
 After two years of operation, the college was taken over by Confederate Brigadier General William F. Perry.
 The school was then converted into Lynnland Military Institution which operated until 1879.
 From 1879 until 1888 it became the residence of the Samuel Sprigg family.
 In 1888, it reopened as Lynnland Female Institute until it was sold to the Kentucky Baptist Education Society in 1905.
 In 1915, it became the Kentucky Baptist Children's Home.
 Many Glendaleans knew it as the Glendale Children's Home until it officially closed in 2009.
 Many outstanding young men and women came through the Glendale Children's Home where they received loving care by those who lived and worked there.
 They attended Gilead Baptist Church (organized 1824) which was located nearby.
 The children also attended school at Glendale Elementary and High School.
 Glendale became East Hardin Elementary and High School in 1964.
 East Hardin Elementary was shut down in 1971 as East Hardin High continued to operate.
-East Hardin High School was converted into East Hardin Middle School in the 1990s and continues to operate today.
-East Hardin High School (Rebels) consolidated with its Stephensburg, Kentucky rival school West Hardin High School (Lakers) to form Central Hardin High School (Bruins); after the Hardin County district opened a third high school in 2001 (John Hardin High School in Radcliff), Glendale remained in the Central Hardin attendance zone.
+East Hardin High School was converted into East Hardin Middle School in the 1990s, while the high school students would unify with its rival located in Stephensburg (West Hardin High school), in Cecilia, at Central Hardin High School.
+East Hardin middle school continued to operate until its permanent closure in October 2021.
+East Hardin Middle school was then relocated to an upgraded school building in Elizabethtown.
+The Glendale school campus currently sits empty with an undetermined future, as no word has been officially made whether the building will be repurposed, or if it will be torn down.

-First to Organize for Kentucky Women's Rights
+Amid the school's relocation, the school mascot was also abandoned, and was replaced from the pre existing "Rebels" to "Bruins", due to the controversy it inherited as time progressed.
+The "Rebels" mascot depicted a Southern civil war era colonel, and was commonly partnered with the adornment of “Rebel flags” in the name of school spirit.
+As time progressed further beyond the initial mascot adaptation, the rebel flag imagery was outlawed by the school in the mid to late 1990s, despite the persisting mascot identity.
+The mascot imagery was eventually dropped from being used and only the name itself was kept while anticipating the schools relocation.
+The Hardin County school system recognized the historical Rebel concept was racially controversial, as it politically aligned itself to carry a negative stigma relative to pro-slavery, pro-racism.